 People of any age can get COVID-19, even healthy young adults and children.
 Some people are more likely than others to become severely ill if they contract COVID-19, including:

 If you test positive and are an older adult or someone who is at high risk of getting very sick from COVID-19, treatment may be available.
 Contact your healthcare provider right away after a positive test to determine if you are eligible, even if your symptoms are mild.
 You can also visit a Test to Treat location and, if eligible, receive a prescription from a provider.
 Don’t delay, treatment must be started within the first few days to be effective.

 Protect Yourself and Others

-It is important for our community to realize the potential risks of COVID-19 and how they can continue to take precautions everyday to prevent the spread in our community.
-If you spend time in public settings, please remember that our community is still facing a public health crisis and practice the following healthy behaviors to keep yourself, your family, and your community safe.
+It is important for our community to realize the potential risks of COVID-19 and how you can continue to take precautions everyday to prevent the spread.
+If you spend time in public settings, please practice the following healthy behaviors to keep yourself, your family, and your community safe.